 Make sure that the skills you include are present in your current job and form part of the skill profile for the job you are seeking.
 Research the skills of those you know with a similar career path or those you aspire to follow and make sure you include both hard technical skills e.g. SAP and softer skills such as tenacious work ethic, conflict resolution or self-confidence.

 Generally speaking, people complain about the use of business jargon outside of the office.
 Many people try to avoid it as a result.
-However during your job search and production of your CV it’s vital that you refer to relevant industry specific tools or techniques.
-Otherwise an Applicant Tracking System searching for that specific experience or knowledge will pass you by.
-You must ensure that your CV includes the information, skills and experience specified in the particular advertisement: common sense of course but unlike a real person the ATS won’t be able to make an inference!
+However, during your job search and production of your CV, it’s vital that you refer to relevant industry-specific tools or techniques.
+Otherwise, an Applicant Tracking System searching for that specific experience or knowledge will pass you by.
+You must ensure that your CV includes the information, skills and experience specified in the particular advertisement: the common sense of course but unlike a real person the ATS won’t be able to make an inference!
 Be careful not to be TOO specific: you may think everyone knows what TMT means but if an ATS is looking for “telecoms” you won’t be spotted.

 4. Keywords in LinkedIn